 Working as an Employment Advisor I have gained a greater understanding of the cause and effect of work related stress.

-I have personal experience of caring for an individual on the autistic spectrum within my own family.
+I have personal experience of supporting an autistic family member.
 I have gained a practical understanding of sensory integration disorder, dyslexia and dyspraxia.

 Being diagnosed later in life as Dyslexic made me look back at my childhood experiences with a new understanding of myself.
 It answered many questions but also created many more!
 It has been a journey for me to come to terms with it.

 I have an interest in working with people from mixed heritage backgrounds due to my own experience of having parents from different cultures.